Electric car insurance

 If you're thinking about buying an electric car, consider your cover options and how to pay less for electric car insurance.

 As more electric cars pop up on UK roads, you may be considering making the switch and driving one yourself.
-For the time being, you’ll be able to tax your electric car without paying a penny, and you won’t have to pay the London congestion charge.
+Until 2025, you can tax your electric car without paying a penny, and you won’t have to pay the London congestion charge.

 Choosing to drive an electric car can be a “greener” step in the right direction but don’t be left out of pocket when insuring it.
 Read our guide to discover how electric car insurance differs from traditional cover, and how you could save on your premium.

 Electric car insurance is, as the name suggests, insurance for electric cars.
 The more important question is: How is it different from regular car insurance?

 Does car insurance for electric vehicles work differently?

 In many ways it’s the same as for any other car.
 You don’t need a special type of insurance for an electric vehicle (EV); most mainstream insurers will happily offer you a quote for an electric car.
 And, just like regular car insurance, electric car insurance premiums are calculated based on a number of factors.
 The car’s value, age and performance, as well as the driver’s age, driving history and location, will all be considered.

 But there can be subtle differences.
 EVs are still a pretty new phenomenon, so some insurers may be hesitant to offer cover for them, though this is rapidly changing as they become more popular.
 And, conversely, there are some specialist providers and policies that may offer features more tailored towards EVs.